-Mine is not a French antique, unfortunately, but I do love the simplicity of it.
+Mine is not an antique French chair, unfortunately, but I do love the simplicity of it.
 It doesn’t have the floral carvings on the wood frame that many have which makes it a little less formal.
 And it’s covered in a simple white linen.

 I bought this one at a local resale store.
 I own a pair actually, but they are currently split up with the second one living in my master bedroom.
 It’s also spent time in the family room!
 This chair is so versatile it really can play anywhere.

-My friend Sonja’s beautiful house!
+My friend Sonja’s beautiful house with a white French chair.
 You can find more of her inspirational home here.

 When I was looking for mine, they weren’t nearly as easy to find as they are now!
-I purchased them at a local resale store, but frankly, had I been able to find ones as pretty (and reasonable!) as now, I might have bought new!
+I purchased them at a local resale store, but frankly, had I been able to find ones as pretty (and reasonable!) as now, I most likely would have bought new!

-- This French accent chair is at Target – yes, Target!!!
+- This classic French accent chair is a steal!

 *please note some affiliate links have been included for your convenience*